 As a Childcare volunteer in Romania, you'll work in a kindergarten, daycare center, special needs center, or a home for the elderly.
 You won’t be working alone.
 You’ll support local in these types of activities:

 - Run educational activities to improve literacy, English, and support early childhood development

 - Work with adults and children who have mental or physical disabilities

-- Work with fellow volunteers and local staff
+- Work with other volunteers and local staff

 - Assess and identify specific placement needs